Indiana University

 Scheduling scans

 Windows Defender gives you the flexibility to schedule automatic scans for spyware at daily or weekly intervals.
-By default, it will run a quick scan every morning at 2am.
+By default, it will run a quick scan every morning.
 To adjust the automatic scanning options:

 1. Click the Tools icon.